trunghjieu2506/tp/docs/UserGuide.md

     Not Returned
 ```
 ### Adding an advanced loan
+Adds an advanced loan to the list, with compulsory start date, optional description and return dates.

 **Input sequence:** as shown in the code example

-**Description:** Adds an advanced loan to the list, with compulsory start date, optional description and return dates.

 **Example:** `add`
 ```